codr7/whirlog/README.md

 Contexts are completely independent, atomic transactions.
 Feel free to start as many as you like, nested, and/or in parallel threads.
 Contexts are committed on success and rolled back on errors by default, but the behavior may be customized by manually calling `commit-changes` and/or `rollback-changes` as needed.

 ### Tables
-Tables contain stacks of records hashed on their primary keys.
+Tables contain stacks of records indexed on their primary keys.

 #### Keys
 Each table has a set of columns, some of which form its primary key.
 Record keys are compared using `equal`.